 4) The Social Learner

-The social learner is someone who is curious about people and relationships.
+The social learner is curious about people and relationships.
 You enjoy learning about other cultures and building connections with people from all walks of life.
 You may enjoy activities like volunteering, attending community events, and engaging in meaningful conversations with friends and strangers alike.

 Meeting new people and spending time with friends is high on this list.
 Travel and exposure to new ideas are traits of people with this kind of curiosity.
 It is this trait that underlies the desire to seek the unknown.
 It’s this natural force that Joseph Campbell calls the Hero’s Journey.
 (4)